annesophielassen/annesophielassen.github.io/index.md

 <br>
 #### News
 <br>
-I'll present our paper "Fertility and Promotion" at the <a href="https://www.aeaweb.org/conference/"> ASSA 2024 in San Antonio, Texas</a> on January 5.
+I'll present our paper "Parenthood and Academic Career Trajectories" at the <a href="https://www.aeaweb.org/conference/"> ASSA 2024 in San Antonio, Texas</a> on January 5.
 [A short version of the paper]({{ BASE_PATH}}/pages/working_papers/Parenthood_AcademiaPP.pdf) has been accepted to AEA Papers & Proceedings.
 <br>
 <br>